 People around the world love using ATMs to buy and sell Bitcoin.
 Many users feel these financial transactions are convenient, secure, and trustworthy.

-For these reasons, people continue to use Bitcoin ATMs.
+For these reasons, people continue to use crypto ATMs.
 And all these benefits drive the demand for more machines in more places where people shop, eat and play.

 Online exchanges require personal information, including credit card and bank account information.
 Bitcoin ATMs require only minimal personal information for you to buy and sell Bitcoin.